What is a psychological evaluation?

 The testing appointments typically takes between 3-3.5 hours, depending on the amount of testing that needs to be completed and the age of your child.
 All testing is completed with Dr. Wells and your child.
 Parents will have access to a business lounge and internet if needed.
 In the office space, there is a small eating area where you are welcome to get warm drinks (e.g., coffee, tea, hot chocolate) and there are vending machines.
 There is also a cafe located in both buildings to make food purchases.

-If the testing is comprehensive, we will schedule testing over two days.
-We typically schedule 3-3.5 hours maximum for the first day of testing, and the rest of the testing is completed on a separate day.
-Many children struggle to attend or give maximum effort beyond this amount of time.
+If the testing is comprehensive, we will schedule testing over 2-3 days.
+Testing is scheduled across two or more sessions because many children struggle to attend or give maximum effort beyond four hours of time.
 This ensures that we are achieving the best and most accurate results.
 Your child will also be given frequent breaks to rest and relax between tests.